McMaster-Baby-Lab/handbook/pages/Research/researchAdv/nirs/parametersExam.md

 ### NIRS Parameters Examination

 The NIRS machine sometimes will reset its parameters to default setting, which would result in issues such as losing stimuli marks and trial numbers.
-Given the fact that we have no clue how this happens, we need to double check the settings of the NIRS before collecting any data.
+Given the fact that we have no clue how this happens, we need to double-check the settings of the NIRS before collecting any data.
 This parameter examination is very simple, requiring two steps:

 1. Check Stimuli Record Type.
     - Click “Operation Measurement Event” button